Privacy

 Browser extension

-The Extension stores its settings locally in your browser.
-HWT receives those values only when you submit.
+The Extension stores settings, submission history, and cached tag data locally in your browser.
+HWT receives those values only when you explicitly submit a signal.
+Submission history (last 200 entries) is stored locally and never sent to the server.

 Signals and personal data